konecnyjakub/mytester/README.md

 ./vendor/bin/mytester tests/unit --bootstrap tests/bootstrap.php
 ```

+### Listing filtered test suites

+If you only want to list test suites that match your filters (or all test suites if you do not provide any filters) without running them, you can pass argument **--list-test-suites**.

 ### PHPT tests

 Automated tests runner can also run .phpt files in the provided folder, you just need to add package *konecnyjakub/phpt-runner* to your (dev) dependencies.
 If you want to (temporarily) disable .phpt tests, pass *--noPhpt* to the script.
 It is not possible to disable tests in specific subfolders with *--filterExceptFolders* at the moment.